 Transfer Credit and Credit by Examination

-A maximum of 132 transfer hours (quarter hours) will be applicable to any undergraduate degree at DePaul.
+A maximum of 132 quarter hours (88 semester hours) of transfer credit will be applicable to any undergraduate degree at DePaul.
 This includes transfer courses taken at both community colleges and other four-year institutions and credit by examination.
-Credits earned from the College Level Examination Program (CLEP), International Baccalaureate (IB), Advanced Placement (AP) and/or International A/S and A level exams and ACE military credit combined with transfer credits from two-year institutions will total no more than 99 hours and, combined with credits from four-year institutions, will total no more than 132 hours.
-The senior year residency requirement prohibits the application of transfer, ACE military, CLEP, AP, IB, or A/S and A level credits to the final 60 credit hours of course work.
-In the School for New Learning 15 of the 50 competencies must be earned at DePaul.
+Credits earned from the College Level Examination Program (CLEP), International Baccalaureate (IB), Advanced Placement (AP) and/or International A/S and A level exams and ACE military credit combined with transfer credits from two-year institutions will total no more than 99 quarter hours (66 semester hours) and, combined with credits from four-year institutions, will total no more than 132 quarter hours.
+The senior year residency requirement prohibits the application of transfer, ACE military, CLEP, AP, IB, or A/S and A level credits to the final 60 quarter hours of course work.

-For additional information on types of transfer work accepted is available on the Transfer Credit Regulations in this handbook.
+Additional information on types of transfer work accepted is available in the Transfer Credit Regulations in this handbook.

 MAT 094, 095 and WRD 101, 102, 108 and 200 courses are intended to build a student’s skills in college-level reading, or mathematics.
 A maximum of 12 hours (depending upon the college or school enrolled) of these courses may be applied toward the degree as University electives.
 Students who take more than their maximum of these courses will graduate with an academic program in excess of the 192 hours required for the degree.
 No credit in these courses may be applied toward degree requirements in Liberal Studies.
 Students are not permitted to take these courses on a pass/fail basis.
 In addition, these courses may not be accepted for transfer to other colleges or universities.

 Graduate Level Courses

 Undergraduate students may be granted permission at the discretion of the graduate college to complete a graduate level course to fulfill undergraduate course requirements.
 Graduate courses taken while an undergraduate will not apply toward a graduate degree at DePaul.
 The one exception to this policy is for